curious-rakib/Rad-Hilfe/GITHUB.md

 ## Words to add before commit messages

-add-> when adding a file or folder in the project feat-> when implementing a new feature modify-> when modifying a logic or style remove-> when removing or cleaning unused code
+Add-> when adding a file or folder or logic or styles in the project Feat-> when implementing a new feature
+Modify-> when modifying a logic or style
+Remove-> when removing or cleaning unused code